adno/mojehodiny/README.md

 # mojehodiny

+A Plotly Dash web app for computing dates and numbers of classes in a course for the Czech republic (Czech public holidays/school year).
+The app can also generate an iCalendar calendar file.

 This app currently targets only Czech audience (Czech school year, holidays, etc.).
 There is a potential for internationalization/localization, but I don't have time or motivation for it.